stephensmitchell/stephensmitchell/README.md

         - [.NET Programs and Add-Ons Database for Alibre Design](https://adai.donetoolkit.com/AI-Generated-Programs-and-Add-Ons-Database-for-Alibre-Design-1805708902a080a7a754d16859ee175d)

-### Tool building tools
+Tool building tools

-**Testbed UI** -> Data-driven, automation and scripting, plugin based software for building CAD/CAE/CGI solutions.
+--Testbed UI-- -> Data-driven, automation and scripting, plugin based software for building CAD/CAE/CGI solutions.
 Testbed UI is currently WPF and targets .NET Framework 4.8.1.

-**Testbed Unity** -> Tool and task building with integrated C# programming, visual programming, user interface development with cross-platform tool publishing utilizing Unity editor scripting APIs.
+--Testbed Unity-- -> Tool and task building with integrated C# programming, visual programming, user interface development with cross-platform tool publishing utilizing Unity editor scripting APIs.

-**Testbed CLI** -> **Testbed UI** has an integrated CLI and GUI. **Testbed CLI** is CLI only and is more general purpose.
+--Testbed CLI-- -> --Testbed UI-- has an integrated CLI and GUI. --Testbed CLI-- is CLI only and is more general purpose.

 My plan is for Testbed software to be feature-complete on Windows 11, macOS (Apple Silicon), and Linux.

-***I'm considering [Eto Forms](https://github.com/picoe/Eto), [Avalonia](https://avaloniaui.net/platforms) and [Uno Platform](https://platform.uno/) for web, macOS and Linux builds of Testbed UI & Testbed CLI.
-Testbed Unity, which is built in [Unity](https://support.unity.com/hc/en-us/articles/206336795-What-platforms-are-supported-by-Unity) is cross-platform.***
+---I'm considering [Eto Forms](https://github.com/picoe/Eto), [Avalonia](https://avaloniaui.net/platforms) and [Uno Platform](https://platform.uno/) for web, macOS and Linux builds of Testbed UI & Testbed CLI.
+Testbed Unity, which is built in [Unity](https://support.unity.com/hc/en-us/articles/206336795-What-platforms-are-supported-by-Unity) is cross-platform.---

 What is Testbed (formerly Donetoolkit)?